TempuraBirth/home-type-shit/README.md

 # home-type-shit
+still tryna learn github lmao

+# what is it

-this si what i work on at home
+this is what i can work on when im board at home